 went on to be chief engineer of a Cleveland FM station while going to college, became a university

-research physicist, and later co-inventor of the HID xenon automotive headlights.
-Another built a closed circuit
+research physicist, and later co-inventor and builder of the prototypes of the HID xenon automotive headlights for GE

 broadcast system for the Cleveland Diocese and later served a long career in broadcasting, became

-engineering manager for WEWS-TV served as a 2-term president of the Society of Broadcast Engineers, and
+engineering manager for a Cleveland TV station, served as National President of the Society of Broadcast Engineers, and

-One more of the outstanding group became head of the Salk Institute in Santa Monica.
-Another got a
+One more of the outstanding group got his PhD and became head of the Salk Institute in Santa Monica.

 degree in electrical engineering and worked his way through medical school as power company engineer,

 to finally become a Doctor of Obstetrics and Gynecology, and has learned to fly helicopters.
 There were

 But sadness clouds our memory of one brilliant companion, Jack Gustincic.
 Jack from his early years with

 SJHRC was far ahead of others.
 Soon after graduating, he was at the forefront of the burgeoning laboratory